ivanbgd/posix-shell-rust/README.md

 # Notes

-- [Bash](https://www.gnu.org/software/bash/) is used as a reference.
+- Mostly [bash](https://www.gnu.org/software/bash/) is used as a reference, but not everything is in accordance with `bash`.
+Some things are in accordance with the `zsh` - for example, multiple redirection.
 - Supports running external programs with arguments.
     - External programs are located using the [PATH](https://en.wikipedia.org/wiki/PATH_(variable)) environment variable.